 #3 Olive tree

 I keep my small olive tree (Olea europaea) plant (a bit bigger than the above image) in my kitchen.
 There’s just something about it that works with kitchens, a food plant with a nice shade of green, and the small subtle leaves just seem to work in a kitchen environment.
 These plants tolerate dry soils and dry air, but they do prefer to be in a sunny location within your apartment or house.
+Olive’s are a common house plant, and really easy to care for houseplant.

 #4 Aloe vera

 You’ve probably heard of Aloe Vera’s healing properties, known as the ”plant of immortality” in early Egypt, it’s also an excellent house plant.
 Easy to look after, oxygenates the air and looks great.
 If you get a burn you can break off one of the leaves and squeeze the juices over the burn.
 Word of warning, if you place this in a sunny area of your house it can grow pretty fast!
 You can also grow more if you cut off a leaf and place it in another pot.
+Aloe’s are one of the best indoor plants, and are easy to care for; they also grow really quickly.
+A great gift or houseplant for people who can’t keep houseplants alive.

 #5 Lucky bamboo

 Lucky bamboo isn’t actually bamboo.
 Part of the Dracaena group of plants, just add water and sun, no soil needed.
 This leaves a range of presenting options, you could place it in an ornamental vase for example.
 You can get it very cheaply in a variety of shapes and sizes.
 I left my for months on my shelf with almost no direct sunlight and it was fine.
 It grows pretty fast when in direct sun however, so look out.
+Lucky bamboo is one of the best houseplants to brighten up your home.

 #6 Spider plant